Japan in the Asian Century

 How do bubble economies occur?
 Easy money fuels price rises.
 Irrational exuberance.
 Can only be sure that a price rise was a bubble after crash.

-Problems of bubble economy -- people can lose lots of money when the bubble pops.
-Can led to balance sheet recession.
+Problems of bubble economy -- people lose lots of money when bubble pops.
+Balance sheet recession.